 Counsel & Advocacy Law Line - Phone Intake

 The Counsel & Advocacy Law Line (CALL) is a division of Lakeshore Legal Aid which began operating in 1997.
-CALL works in partnership with Legal Services of Northern Michigan, Legal Services of South Central Michigan, and Legal Services of Western Michigan.
 We offer an attorney-staffed telephone advice, brief service, pro se and referral system serving low income and senior people throughout much of Michigan.

 CALL attorneys regularly resolve consumer, education, employment, health and housing disputes, secure and protect public benefits, and guide pro per litigants through domestic, housing and other civil actions.
 Our negotiation efforts have helped clients void unconscionable contracts, maintain utility service, resolve insurance disputes, alter bus and classroom assignments for children, regain employment and obtain due compensation, avoid eviction and foreclosure, void and extend leases, maintain subsidized housing, and obtain performance of necessary home repairs.
 We have also assisted clients in recovering or avoiding payment of over $100,000 during each of our many years of operation.
 In addition, the legal information and counsel provided by CALL assists individuals in advocating on their own behalf.
 Clients have thus been empowered to proceed in pro per in family court, district court and small claims court, to conduct negotiations with opposing counsels and parties, and to actively work to resolve their own insurance, public benefits, employment and neighborhood disputes.

 CALL has also increased access to basic legal services across the state by opening doors to communities underserved due to language and cultural barriers.
-CALL employs attorneys conversational in Spanish, French and German, and subscribes to LanguageLine, a service that facilitates communication with virtually all callers through near-immediate connection with Certified Translators in 150 distinct languages.
+CALL employs attorneys conversational in Spanish and subscribes to LanguageLine, a service that facilitates communication with virtually all callers through near-immediate connection with Certified Translators in 150 distinct languages.
 All attorneys are also trained to talk with hearing-impaired clients through Michigan Relay.

 Low-income and senior people are invited to call for